 Philip Allan publish a series of magazines which support studies for many subjects at KS5.
 The current print editions can be found in the LRC.
 To access the archive of magazines and linked resources for the subjects you are studying please log in and click on the link below.

 Are you looking for a really good read?
-We think these books are outstanding and hope that you will agree!
-We hope that as many staff and students as possible will try these books this year and share their opinions with one another.
-There's no requirement to love the book - in fact, we think there may be a marmite book in there!
+We think these eight books are outstanding and hope that you will agree!
+Many staff and students have accepted the Big Read challenge during the last two years and have shared their opinions with one another.
+There's no requirement to love the book you choose - in fact, we think there may be a marmite book in there!
+Please join the conversation by reading one of these recommended titles (PDF).

 Recommended to Y7+